What Went Wrong: Part II — The Contact Tracing

 Campus administrators reached out to the Massachusetts Department of Public Health for assistance with contact tracing ”

 The impact of a strained contact tracing system was evident across campus, with students left in dorms for several days after they tested positive or experienced symptoms.

 Four students interviewed described testing positive for the virus or being exposed by friends, and then waiting days for further instruction from UMass.
 Many reached out in vain to phone numbers and emails listed by the school, seeking answers and safe living spaces to isolate in.

 All the while, the virus continued to spread through UMass’ residence halls, infecting over 400 on-campus students.

 As a result of numerous students having difficulty getting into contact with the University to receive assistance, UMass established a COVID-19 Call Center.

 “The testing is definitely not the problem.
 They have the ability to do even more tests than they’re currently doing every day,” said Sara McKenna, the Student Government Association secretary of university policy.
 “It’s just that getting a positive result doesn’t really serve anyone if people aren’t notified about it.”

-“It’s concerning to hear that there wasn’t the ability to keep up with the rising numbers and all of the close contacts,” said Sonya Epstein, the SGA president.
+“It’s concerning to hear that there wasn’t the ability to keep up with the rising numbers and all of the close contacts,” SGA President Sonya Epstein said.